isaacchua0309/tp/docs/UserGuide.md

 #### Adding Games

-Organize your sports buddies into games for different activities or events.
+Organize your sports friends into games for different activities or events.

 **Format**:
 ```